 Don't pressure yourself to think of the perfect response on the spot.
 You probably won't.
-Instead, try this: Simply and calmly repeat your critic's complaints back to him, to make sure that you've understood him properly.
-Making steady eye contact and in a non-aggressive tone, say: "So, what you're saying is.," and put his criticisms in your own words.
+Instead, try this: simply and calmly repeat your critic's complaints back to her, to make sure that you've understood him properly.
+Making steady eye contact and in a non-aggressive tone, say: "So, what you're saying is.," and put her criticisms in your own words.
 The goal here is to take the focus away from any personality clash, and place it squarely on substantive issues.

 If you manage to pull this off, you will have performed the equivalent of turning the other cheek.
 A truly aggressive critic might be hoping to goad you into a fight, or at least to make you betray anger.
 Or he may be expecting you to cave in, accept his critique, and slink off, defeated.
 Instead, what you're doing is taking the focus off of your reaction and putting it back onto his criticisms – without accepting or denying them.

-The objective repetition tactic may set him off-balance, and inspire him to backtrack.
+The objective repetition tactic may set her off-balance, and inspire her to backtrack.
 If so, now is a good time to open a real discussion of the critique.
-If you choose this route, a smart tactic would be to couch your response in language like "from my perspective", or, "I can see how you might get that idea, but I probably haven't properly explained that."
+If you choose this route, a smart tactic would be to couch your response in language like "from my perspective," or, "I can see how you might get that idea, but I probably haven't properly explained that."
 This establishes respect as a key element of the conversation.
-You will have shown that you're willing to look at things from his perspective, and you can see how he might have reasonably drawn the conclusions he has.
-Now you'll give him the opportunity to return the favor.
+You will have shown that you're willing to look at things from her perspective, and you can see how she might have reasonably drawn the conclusions she has.
+Now you'll give her the opportunity to return the favor.

 If, on the other hand, your critic holds firm even after you repeat his complaints in his own words, you'll need some time to develop a good response.
 You've shown that you've understood "where he's coming from," and hopefully you've done so without betraying anger or shame.
 Now it's time for a graceful exit.
 "That's certainly something to think about going forward, and I appreciate the feedback," you might say.
 This presents you as someone genuinely trying to do the best job possible – and places the focus on future interactions.